Openings for Research Associates in Computational Imaging and Machine Learning

 Representative projects within CCIPD include distinguishing recurrent brain tumors from post-radiation changes, planning surgical margins in patients undergoing excision for rectal cancers using MRI, predicting the need of adjuvant chemotherapy for breast cancer patients, amongst many others.
-The lab works on different patient cohorts, ranging from cancers like lung, breast, rectal, brain, head and neck, to benign pathologies like glomerulopathies, cardiac failure, and inflammatory bowel diseases.
+The lab works on different patient cohorts, ranging from cancers like lung, breast, rectal, brain, head and neck, to non-oncologic related pathologies like chronic kidney disease, Alzheimers disease, cardiac failure, and inflammatory bowel diseases.

 In the past four years, the center has rapidly grown, now boasting over 35 members including faculty, staff, graduate and undergraduate students and post-doctoral researchers.
-In the past year, the members have received awards amounting to $10M in federal, state and industry funding.
-Center members published over 30 peer-reviewed papers and had 10 patents used in 2016 alone.
+In the past year, the members have received awards amounting to over $10M in federal, state and industry funding.
+Center members published over 30 peer-reviewed papers and had 10 patents issued in 2016-17 alone.

 The center offers an intellectually stimulating environment for students and postdocs to develop and apply image-computing solutions to highly translational and clinically relevant problems in oncology, cardiology, nephrology and neurology.
 Students and postdocs work closely with the clinical collaborators, including radiologists, pathologists, surgeons, and medical, and radiation oncologists.
 The CWRU campus is located in the heart of Cleveland, and is within a 10 minute walk of 4 nationally and internationally renowned medical centers: University Hospitals Cleveland Medical Center, Cleveland Clinic Foundation, MetroHealth Medical Center and Louis Stokes Cleveland VA Medical Center.
 CCIPD researchers also work closely with a number of cancer diagnostic and medical imaging companies on industry sponsored research projects.